 Fit and Functionality

-Consider whether the mask is cordless or needs to be plugged in, how it charges, and whether you can move around while wearing it.
+Consider whether the mask is cordless or needs to be plugged in.
 Cordless masks are more practical, especially if you plan to multitask or travel.
-If you have sensitive eyes, look for built-in eye protection.

 A red light therapy mask that fits well and is easy to use is one you’re far more likely to wear, and consistency is what gives real results.